Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Simulation Results

 \subsubsection{Environment Details}

-We consider a target area measuring $300 \ \text{m} \times 300 \ \text{m}$, which includes one BS with four antennas that simultaneously serves three communication users and one sensing target, as well as one low-altitude IRS with 16 reflecting elements to enhance channel quality.
-The total runtime of the system is $100 \ \text{s}$, and each time slot is of length $1 \ \text{s}$.
-Moreover, the initial position of the UAV (\textit{i.e.}, low-altitude IRS) is $[0 \ \text{m}, 300 \ \text{m}, 40 \ \text{m}]$, and the UAV maintains a constant altitude of $40 \ \text{m}$ during the flight.
+We define the target area as a $300 \ \text{m} \times 300 \ \text{m}$ square region, which includes one BS with multiple antennas that simultaneously serves three communication users and one sensing target, as well as one low-altitude IRS with 16 reflective elements.
+The total runtime of the system is $100 \ \text{s}$, and the length of every time slot is $1 \ \text{s}$.
+Moreover, the initial position of the UAV (\textit{i.e.}, low-altitude IRS) is $[0 \ \text{m}, 300 \ \text{m}, 40 \ \text{m}]$, and the UAV maintains a constant altitude during the flight.
 Other parameters related to the considered scenario are shown in Table~\ref{tab:parameter}.